Bob’s Favourite Visits

 The Flat Cap

-At this point I need to thank Paul parents, Keith & Margaret, for their wonderful support.
+At this point I need to thank Paul parents and family, Keith & Margaret, Nicola & Josie and Carol and Mark for their wonderful support.

 I've now included a photo gallery of the FEW photos i have of our first Irish holiday.
 (Thanks to my estranged sister pinching all the slides and not allowing me access to them!)